 asset perspective, the relative valuation for equities versus bonds is unattractive, and equities will need robust earnings growth over the coming quarters to justify further outperformance relative to fixed income.

-*The publication reflects asset performance up to February 28, 2023, and macro events and data releases up to March 8, 2023, unless indicated otherwise.
+*The publication reflects asset performance up to August 31, 2023, and macro events and data releases up to September 8, 2023, unless indicated otherwise.